 By Erin Stair, MD, MPH

-Probiotics for depression?
-And anxiety?
-What?!?
+Probiotics for depression and anxiety?
+And prebiotics?
 Yes, read on.

 Guess what?
 You are never alone.